Landline and Cell Phones

 Telecommunications Relay Services (TRS).
 TRS permits persons with a hearing or speech disability to

 use the telephone system via a text telephone (TTY) or other device to call persons with or without

 such disabilities.
 See the FCC’s consumer guide for more information.

 Equipment Distribution Program

-Depending on which state you live in you may be eligible for free or reduced-cost telecommunications equipment such as phones with volume control and phones to use with captioned telephone service.
+Depending on which state you live in you might be eligible for free or reduced-cost telecommunications equipment such as amplified telephones and analog captioned phones.
 See if your state has an Equipment Distribution Program.